sarasharif/CultureMap/README.md

 - [x] New account creation, login, and guest/demo login
 - [ ] Smooth, bug-free navigation
 - [x] Adequate seed data to demonstrate the site's features
-- [ ] The minimally necessary features for an GeoGuessr-inspired site: Users will be able to initialize a game, input their guess on a zoom-able Google map, and receive a score and information about the true location
+- [ ] The minimally necessary features for an GeoGuessr-inspired site: Users will be able to initialize a game of 5 rounds, input their guesses on a map, and receive a score based on distance.
 - [x] Hosting on Heroku
 - [ ] CSS styling that is satisfactorily visually appealing
 - [ ] A production README, replacing this README